mochman/MMM-GPSWeather/README.md

 modules: [
 	{
 		module: 'MMM-GPSWeather',
-		position: 'lower_third',	// This can be any of the regions.
+		position: 'bottom_left',	// This can be any of the regions.
-									// Best results in one of the middle regions like: lower_third
+									// Best results in one of the side regions like: bottom_left
 		config: {
 			// See 'Configuration options' for more information.
 			locationAPIKey: '1234567890zbcdefghijkl' //google maps API key - REQUIRED
-			username: 'MyName' // Part of the position URL - REQUIRED
+			username: 'MyName' // Part of the position URL
 			latlonUrlBase: "http://yourserver.net/gps", //The server you have your GPS file hosted - REQUIRED
 			WUAPIKey: '12391290348sjdf834' // Wunderground API Key - REQUIRED